 After two decades out in the cold, with only a silver medal at the 1960 Olympic Games to show for their efforts, the Danes embraced semi-professionalism in 1978.
 Just nine of the 48 league clubs opted to retain amateur status.
 Even so, it took another seven years before Brøndby IF signed 20 full-time players to become the nation's first all-professional squad.

 Another key figure has been Morten Olsen.
 The first player to reach 100 Denmark caps, in 1989, he became a club coach at home and abroad before, in 2000, being appointed national team boss.
 Olsen's contribution was underlined in the FIFA World Cup qualifier against Sweden in October 2009 which secured the country's place in the South Africa finals: it was his 100th international as coach, making him Denmark's first centurion as both player and manager.
-He has now coached the Danes at two EURO and two World Cup final tournaments.
+He coached the Danes at two FIFA World Cup final tournaments and during two European Championships.

 ©UEFA.com 1998-2017.
 All rights reserved.